Matryoshka Policy Gradient for Entropy-Regularized RL: Convergence and Global Optimality: Introduction

-\paragraph{Max-entropy RL.} More generally, PG methods are considered more suitable for large (possibly continuous) state and action spaces than other nonetheless important methods such as Q-learning and its variations.
+PG methods are considered more suitable for large (possibly continuous) state and action spaces than other nonetheless important methods such as Q-learning and its variations.
 However, for large spaces, the exploitation-exploration dilemma becomes more challenging.
-In order to enhance exploration, it has become standard to use a regularization to the objective, as in \textit{max-entropy RL}\cite{Nachum17,ODonoghue16,Schulman17}, where the agent maximizes the sum of its rewards plus a bonus for the entropy of its policy\footnote{Other regularization techniques are used and studied in the literature, we focus on entropy regularized RL in this paper.}.
+In order to enhance exploration, it has become standard to use a regularization to the objective, as in \textit{max-entropy RL} \citep{Nachum17,ODonoghue16,Schulman17,mnih2016asynchronous,Haarnoja18SoftAO}, where the agent maximizes the sum of its rewards plus a bonus for the entropy of its policy\footnote{Other regularization techniques are used and studied in the literature, we focus on entropy regularized RL in this paper.}.
+In particular \citet{ahmed2019understanding} study specifically the impact of entropy on policy optimization.
 Not only does max-entropy RL boost exploration, it also yields an optimal policy that is stochastic, in the form of a Boltzmann measure, such that the agent keeps taking actions at random while maximizing the regularized objective.
 This is sometimes preferable than deterministic policies.
-In particular, \cite{Eysenbach21} shows that the max-entropy RL optimal policy is robust to adversarial change of the reward function (their Theorem 4.1) and transition probabilities (their Theorem 4.2); see also references therein for more details on that topic.
+In particular, \citet{Eysenbach21} show that the max-entropy RL optimal policy is robust to adversarial change of the reward function (their Theorem 4.1) and transition probabilities (their Theorem 4.2); see also references therein for more details on that topic.
 Finally, max-entropy RL is appealing from a theoretical perspective.
-For example, soft Q-learning, introduced in \cite{Haarnoja17} (see also \cite{Haarnoja18SoftAA,Haarnoja18SoftAO} for implementations of soft Q-learning with an actor-critic scheme), strongly resembles PG in max-entropy RL \cite{Schulman17}; max-entropy RL has also been linked to variational inference in \cite{Levine18}.
+For example, soft Q-learning, introduced by \citet{Haarnoja17} (see also \citet{Haarnoja18SoftAO,Haarnoja18SoftAA} for implementations of soft Q-learning with an actor-critic scheme), strongly resembles PG in max-entropy RL \citep{Schulman17}; max-entropy RL has also been linked to variational inference \citep{Levine18}.
+Other appealing features of max-entropy RL are discussed by \citet{Eysenbach19} and references therein.